 Alan Herdman Pilates and Pilates in Motion joined as Founding Members.

-The SPM is proud to appoint Balanced Body as Lead Sponsor and exclusive Equipment Partner with effect from June 2023.
+The SPM is proud to appoint Balanced Body as Lead Sponsor and exclusive Equipment Partner.

 The SPM has recently been recognised by One Dance UK within its UK Healthcare Practitioners Directory.
 One Dance UK supports all those working in the dance sector to achieve excellence in performance, education, and management.

 We believe in continuous personal development through self-practice and the embodiment of Joseph Pilates’ teaching